Zilliqa/dev-portal-old/docs/dev-tools-gozilliqa.md

 ## Installation

-The sdk is using `go mod` to manager it's dependent libraries, so if you do want to work on the source code of this repository, make sure you have the minimal `golang` version that supports `go mod` and enable it.
+This SDK is using `go mod` to manager it's dependent libraries, so if you do want to work on the source code of this repository, make sure you have the minimal `golang` version that supports `go mod` and enable it.

 Install the dependent libraries: